ALPS Mountaineering Rendezvous Review

-Just like the other ALPS Mountaineering chair we reviewed, the King Kong, the Rendezvous exhibits a very durable construction.
-Constructed of thick, canvas-feeling 600D polyester and a "sturdy powder-coated steel frame", we feel secure sitting in this chair.
-All the seams are double-stitched and reinforced at pressure points.
-Even the storage bag is made of the same durable polyester construction.
+Constructed of thick, canvas-feeling 600D polyester and a "sturdy powder-coated steel frame," we feel secure sitting in the Rendezvous.
+All the seams are double-stitched and reinforced at pressure points, and even the storage bag is made of the same durable polyester construction.

-The only thing that gives us a moment's hesitation is that extra movement in the frame when pushing down on the armrests to stand up.
+The only thing that gives us a moment's hesitation is extra movement in the frame when pushing down on the armrests to stand up.
 Looking at the frame, you can see where the sides of the seat poles are meant to sit.
 Since they don't snap into place, it is then theoretically possible for you to sit down and cause those poles to put pressure on the plastic supports, which may fail over time.
-However, we had no such issues during testing and merely wanted to mention what we had noticed while expressing a lot of overall confidence in the longevity of the Rendezvous.
+However, we had no such issues during testing.

 Ease of Use

 The Rendezvous is a simple fold/unfold camping chair, though the back tends to slide up and off the poles when you fold it up.
 This model is also weirdly hard to fold together.
 Unlike most other folding models, you can't choose any two opposing points on the frame to squeeze together to put this chair away.
 We found (through some trial and error) that the Rendezvous folds up only when you flip it over and push from the two front legs.
 Once we discovered that little trick, we had no issue fitting this chair back into its carry bag to be ready for the next adventure.

 Aside from the foam-coated armrests, this chair has no other features, not even a cup holder.
 However, we found that sitting so close to the ground, we had no issues just setting our beverage down next to the chair.